 Severe injuries typically cause more suffering, in terms of both physical pain and mental anguish, than minor injuries.

 Severe burns can also leave behind substantial scarring, which may increase mental anguish for many victims.
-Those severe injuries usually leave you with the right to greater compensation for pain and suffering.
+Those severe injuries usually leave you with the right to greater compensation.

-In addition to the suffering assumed due to your injuries, an attorney can work with you to assess exactly how your injuries and your suffering impact every area of your life.
+In addition to the suffering assumed due to your injuries, an attorney can work with you to assess exactly how your injuries and your suffering impact every area of your life, including your profession, hobbies, and other activities.

-Permanent disability can also increase the compensation you can claim for pain and suffering since permanent disability means you may deal with the impacts of the accident for the rest of your life.
+Permanent disability can also increase the compensation you may recover for pain and suffering; it means you may live with the effects of the accident for the rest of your life.

 Imagine, for example, that you suffered incomplete spinal cord damage in an accident.
 You can still move around, but you have stilted movement patterns and struggle to move quickly.
 As a result, you can no longer participate in sports or many other activities.

 Mental anguish may also vary depending on your response to an accident.
 Some victims struggle with severe PTSD following an auto accident, for example.
-They may have trouble even getting in a car or driving past the site of the accident.
-Others may have little trouble with their emotions and must only deal with the physical injuries from the accident.
+They may have trouble getting into a car or driving past the accident site.

 When it comes to personal injury claims, documentation and evidence go a long way toward helping your claim.
 You may need to provide clear evidence of how your injuries impact your life.
 Evidence may include: